lmxs1237/Cost-Sensitive-Binary-Classification/README.md

 reproduction.r is the code for the paper reduction.<br />
 Code in folder Attribute1->9 corresponds to the Cost-sensitive Subset Selection experiments in the report<br />
-Code in folder train_alldata corresponds to the fitting ability experiments in the report.
+Code in folder all methods corresponds to the fitting ability experiments in the report.